gcallah/BookReviews/gerstle.md

 order."

-In other words, the world Gerstle liked *was* being ruled by force: US force attacking countries that did not conform to rules of global order, created by the US and its allies.
+In other words, the world Gerstle liked *was* being ruled by force: US force attacking countries that did not conform to rules of the global order created by the US and its allies.
+(See, for instance, Iraq, 2003.)
 And when he complains that Trump wanted a global order ruled by force, what he really means is that Trump was threatening to stop ruling the globe by force!